 A Deep Dive into the N23 Chromebook by Lenovo

-The N23 by Lenovo is a laptop-like productivity device that is a great choice for travelers, students, or for classroom use.
-We describe it a laptop-like because it resembles a laptop and can perform many of the same functions as a laptop, but is technically a convertible device marketed by Lenovo as a Chromebook.
+The N23 by Lenovo is a laptop-like productivity device that is a great choice for travelers, students, or classroom use.
+We describe it as a laptop-like because it resembles a laptop and can perform many of the same functions as a laptop, but is technically a convertible device marketed by Lenovo as a Chromebook.